toptobes/astra-demo/README.md

 or alternatively, just run the `run.sh` file @ the root of the directory (`chmod +x run.sh` if necessary).

+You can also do `./run.sh open` to allow Vite and Spring to be accessed from other devices on the network, using the host's ip address.

+The default port for Vite should be `5173`, and `8081` for Spring.

 ## Optional environment variables:

 - `export ASTRA_DEMO_EMBEDDING_SERVICE_PORT=...`